James has just turned 12 but mum Jane feels heartbroken at how different the last six years have been for him, compared to other boys of his age.

 But Jane candidly shares with us the often unseen side of the road to recovery: “I cannot pretend that the experience hasn’t taken its toll on me, my husband and my older son, Harry.
 Quite frankly, James has been a nightmare patient!
-He is funny, kind and loving but the dark side of his recovery has been monstrous behavior and mood swings.
+He is funny, kind and loving but the dark side of his recovery has been monstrous behaviour and mood swings.

 "The social isolation for us as a family has also been a challenge but totally understandable.
 The mix of pain, shame and anger that I have felt at times when we have been approached by people with complaints about his reckless behavior or abusive language; the stares and the judgement I have felt when chasing him across pubs and restaurants when he has had a meltdown.
 It became easier to just stay at home.

 "I can only describe the current chapter in my life as ‘having emerged from the wreckage of a crash, looking around in disbelief that I had survived such an impact’.
-I have dusted myself off and can see green shoots emerging -and this is where SassyknacksUK comes in.”
+I have dusted myself off and can see green shoots emerging - and this is where SassyknacksUK comes in.”

-For Jane, SassyknacksUK started as a hobby, making little gifts for her friends and family… then she tried selling some items to fundraise.
+For Jane, SassyknacksUK started as a hobby, making little gifts for her friends and family.
+She then tried selling some items to fundraise.
 The important part of Jane’s healing process was an opportunity to give something back.
 “If it weren’t for the work of charities like Brain Research UK, many of our loved ones would not be alive today.
 The more funding they can get, the more lives will be saved in the future.
 I feel what I do is a drop in the ocean – but just look at the ripple that comes from one drop.”